-Sometime in May 2008, I was lying in bed at about 10:30 pm on a weeknight, just about to drift off to sleep when my land line rang.
+Sometime in May 2008, I was lying in bed at about 10:30 pm on a weeknight just about to drift off to sleep when my land line rang.
 I looked over at my nightstand with a scowl, for the only times that phone rang it was either a telemarketer or someone at the Central Mississippi Correctional Facility placing a collect call to someone with a colorful, unintelligible name that didn’t live with me.

-On June 2, 1992, my family (movers) loaded up the truck (an 18 wheeler) and we moved from Louisville, where I spent my first 14 2/3 years on this planet, to our new home on Sagewood Dr. in Brandon.
+(…continued) On June 2, 1992, my family (movers) loaded up the truck (an 18 wheeler) and we moved from Louisville, where I spent my first 14 2/3 years on this planet, to our new home on Sagewood Dr. in Brandon.
 I remember driving down our long gravel driveway for the last time on that warm, late spring day.
 The sky was high and clear. … Read More It was time to take a load off: High school

 I played tee ball for the first time in the summer between 1st and 2nd grade.
 The year was 1984, and I was on the worst team in the Louisville Parks and Recreation tee ball league.
 My memories of those early events are sparse and a bit foggy, but I’m almost 40, and that was over 32 years ago.
 I do remember having two young guys, probably … Read More It was time to take a load off: Birth – diagnosis